alternox1/alternox1.github.io/_tabs/about.md

 - 🌐 **LinkedIn**: [Mohamed Amin Rouissi](https://www.linkedin.com/in/mohammed-amin-rouissi/)

-Feel free to connect with me or explore my repositories to see my projects and contributions in the field of cybersecurity.
+Feel free to connect with me or explore my blog posts to see my projects and contributions in the field of cybersecurity.